This is the

 - If you do use LinkedIn, please make sure your profile is up to date.
 Clients routinely use it as a way to see who we are.

 To help people acclimate more quickly, we have an onboarding buddy system.
-Buddies can be found in #c-welcoming, and rotate approximately every 3 months.
-Any trussel that has completed their onboarding can become an onboarding buddy.
+Any Trussel who has finished onboarding can become an onboarding buddy for someone else.

 If you see a need for a new working group, committee, guild, or affinity group at Truss, please follow this guide in how to set up an auxiliary group.